NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 - **Number of fragments in peaks**.
 This represents the complexity and sequencing depth for each cell.
 Too many reads might indicate artefacts, such as several cells sharing a barcode.

 - **Fraction of reads in peaks**.
-This represents how well that ATAC protocol has worked, and we typically reure at least 15% if all fragments to be in peaks.
+This represents how well that ATAC protocol has worked, and we typically reqiure at least 15% if all fragments to be in peaks.

 - **Reads in blacklist regions.** The [ENCODE](https://www.encodeproject.org) project has defined lists of [blacklist regions](https://github.com/Boyle-Lab/Blacklist).
 These are problematic regions (typically repeats) that often have high signals in next-generation sequencing experiments regardless of cell line or experiment.
 Cells with a realtively high ratio of reads mapping to blacklist regions, compared to peaks, often represent technical artifacts and should be removed.